TheKhafre/FE_Project_2023/README.md

 # About the Project

-This repository will contain quite aq number of web design pages some full webpage and some just a detachment to show a particular skill.
+This repository will contain quite a number of web design pages (some full webpage and some just a detachment to show a particular skill).
 Some of the project i will be building includes:
 1. Ecommerce webpage🛒
 1. Food Website🥗🌮
 1. Real Estate website 🏙